devtron-labs/tutorials/content/docs/Reference/Debugging Deployments and Monitoring/_index.md

 ![Debuggind Deployment](./app_detail1.jpg "Debuggind Deployment") Events of the app are accessible from the bottom left corner

-Events shows the events that took place during the deployment of an app.These events are available until 15 minutes of deployment of the app.
+Events section displays you the events that took place during the deployment of an app.
+These events are available until 15 minutes of deployment of the app.

 ### Logs

 ![Debuggind Deployment](./app_detail2.jpg "Debuggind Deployment")

-Logs contain the logs of the pods/containers deployed which can be used by the user for debugging.
+Logs contain the logs of the pods/containers deployed which you can use for the process of debugging.

 ### Pod Status

 ![Debuggind Deployment](./app_detail3.jpg "Debuggind Deployment")

-The Pod Status shows the critical information like container-image, restartCount, state, phase, podIP, startTime etc. and status of the pods deployed..
+The Pod Status shows the critical information such as container-image, restartCount, state, phase, podIP, startTime etc. and status of the pods deployed.

 ### Deleting Pods

 ![Debuggind Deployment](./app_details4.jpg "Debuggind Deployment")

-Pods can be deleted in many cases, for e.g.,
+Pods can be deleted in many cases, For Example,
-When we need to setup a new environment, we can delete a pod and new pod will be created automatically depending on the replcaCount.
+When we need to setup a new environment, we can delete a pod and new pod will be created automatically depending on the replica count.

 Pods can be deleted by selecting "Delete Pod"